sjparkinson/uncomplicated.systems/_posts/2018-09-26-heroku-from-scratch.md

 heroku open
 ```

-🎉, and that's all there is to it.
-Go ahead and make some changes to `app.js` and push them to Heroku!
+And that's all there is to it 🎉.

+Go ahead, make some changes to `app.js` and push them to Heroku!